Azure/azure-iot-sdk-java/device/iot-device-samples/send-event/README.md

-# Send Events In Batch Sample
+# Send Event Sample

-Sample application that uses the Azure IoT Java SDK to send telemetry messages in batch to the Azure IoT Hub cloud service or to an Azure IoT Edge device.
+Sample application that uses the Azure IoT Java SDK to send telemetry messages to the Azure IoT Hub cloud service or to an Azure IoT Edge device.
 The sample demonstrates how to connect and send messages using a protocol of your choices as a parameter.
-However, currently only HTTPS messages will be sent in a batch request and MQTT and AMQP protocols will queue the messages individually.

 ## Build the sample